karlgrieshop/Bioinformatics_Onboarding/README.md

 Navigate around your terminal to explore that repo using `cd`, `cd ..`, `ls`, `pwd` etc.

-**Document your personal command line tutorial in your cloned repo**
+**Document your personal command line tutorial in your cloned repo:**

 1. In your terminal, navigate to your cloned `Bioinformatics_Onboarding/` directory.